naimazhusupova/Project-Dashboard-Covid/README.md

 7. Write `pip install -r requirements.txt` (this .txt file is provided in this repo)

 Note:
-In the 'requirements.txt' pip, python and pandas are not included, because they are installed by default when you create a new environment.
+In the 'requirements.txt' pip, python and pandas are not included, because they are installed by default when you create a new environment using Anaconda.
 In any case you can check if they are installed properly:
 1. Go to Anaconda Navigator
 2. Go to your environment
 3. Choose in the drop-down menu 'Installed'